chrisl8/Orac/Readme.md

 TODO:
+1. Monitor count of 'espeak' or 'aplay' processes "stuck" and reboot if there are some.
 2. Notify if car doors are not locked.
-3. Notify if lights are on or doors open after certain time of day.
+3. Notify if lights are on or doors open after a certain time of day.
-2. Keep list of tasks to remind me to do until I've done them, with speech, pushover and lights.
 3. Enable finding items by searching obsidian documents.
-4. IF it looses track of me sometimes, use devices (like car) to override current isHome status when received, if they are far away.
+4. IF it loses track of me sometimes, use devices (like car) to override current isHome status when received, if they are far away.

-Alert me when watch is fully charged, so I can put it back on.
+Alert me when my watch is fully charged, so I can put it back on.

 Check if:
  - Watch is not fully or almost fully charged